-As a best practice, define high cost for site links between on-premises AD DS and the AWS Cloud.
+Best practice: Define high cost for site links between on-premises AD DS and the AWS Cloud.
 The preceding figure is an example of what costs you should assign to the site links (cost 100) to ensure site-independent client affinity.

-For more information on site topology, refer to Designing the Site Topology.
+For additional information on site topology, see Designing the Site Topology.